yukarpenko/vhlle/README.txt

 + cpc_final branch corresponds to the code published in Comput.
 Phys.
 Commun.
   This branch is more useful to get familiarized with the structure of the code and reproduce the published test results.
-+ stable_ebe branch (RECOMMENDED) contains the most recent, feature-rich code used for the actual event-by-event simulations, and includes:
++ main branch (RECOMMENDED) contains the most recent, feature-rich code used for the actual event-by-event simulations, and includes:
   - different initial state modules (classes)
   - Cornelius module to reconstruct the elements of particlization hypersurface